anu-phylogenomics/anu-phylogenomics.github.io/_posts/news/2022-11-30-piyumal-demotte-join.md

   - news
 ---

 Welcome [Piyumal Demotte](/people/demotte/)!
-Piyumal just joined our group a PhD student.
+Piyumal just joined our group as a PhD student.
 He will work on optimized methods for phylogenetic dating, especially focusing on MCMC and machine learning approaches considering the complexities of biological datasets.